KnowPulse-KnowledgeBase/WritingHelp-AvoidingPlagiarism/index.md

 # A short list of items researchers will learn in this lesson.
 learn:
 - "How to paraphrase other researchers' work wisely?"
-- "How to aviod image plagiarism?"
+- "How to avoid image plagiarism?"
 - "How to better cite other researchers' data?"
 - "How to avoid self-plagiarism?"

-data-description: "NA"
+data-description: "Not Applicable to this Lesson"
 ---

 The KnowPulse KnowledgeBase focuses on short question-based lessons to help researchers get their work done.